WHERE WE WORK

 Instrument: Story

-The sense that a life still hangs together, even as memory, roles, or capacities shift.
+The sense that a life still holds together, even as memory, roles, or capacities shift.
 Narrative is how people stay legible to themselves and to the people who love them.

 Relationships